 The Giatec Solution for Hot Weather Concreting

 The temperature of your concrete is not the same as the ambient temperature.
-Factors like humidity and wind can also impact the curing process.
-Usually, you want to keep the temperature of your concrete under 160°F (70°C).
+Factors like humidity, hot weather, and wind can also impact the curing process.
+When concreting in hot weather, you want to keep the temperature of your concrete under 160°F (70°C).
 For this reason, finding a solution to accurately monitor the temperature of your placed concrete and choosing the right web concrete monitoring device is very important.

 To further improve efficiency, you can use Giatec 360, the world’s most advanced web-based dashboard for controlling and predicting the quality of concrete pours.
 This platform is an extension of the SmartRock app, and it allows you to plot data between multiple sensors, edit your mix calibration data, generate PDF/CSV reports for distribution, and monitor multiple projects at once.
 This includes temperature gradient analysis of mass pours.
 By implementing these technologies into your project this summer, you can achieve more with less time.